kenhkan/noflo-woute/README.md

 #### Sending back a response

-Woute never exposes the response object.
-It much prefers you to pass back the data to respond to the client and let it handle the rest for you.
-The session ID is the key that you must retain and return along with the response for Woute to work its magic.

-An example would be:

-    GROUP: session-id
-      DATA: <TheGivenSessionIDHere>
-    GROUP: headers
-      DATA: {
-        some-return-header: some-header-data
-      }
-    GROUP: body
-      DATA: { Transaction: "Yes, it is OK." }
+Instead of sending your response to the Woute process, create a Responder process and pass an object following the structure of that emitted by the Woute component.

+    Woute(woute/Woute) OUT -> IN Responder(woute/Responder)

-Note that the 'body' and 'headers' data packet contains a JavaScript object rather than a JSON string.
+Note that the 'body' and 'headers' data packet should contain a JavaScript object rather than a JSON string.

 #### Handling 404s